aaronsdevera/appretsuko/README.md

 ```

 # The parts
-This repo contains the API server that wraps arouond the Koodous endpoints, as well as a CLI script for hitting the API.
+This repo contains the API server that wraps around the Koodous endpoints, as well as a CLI script for hitting the API.

 ## server.py
 This runs the appretsuko API server.